Call for 'rights for grandparents' law

 "When access to grandchildren is blocked, some grandparents call it a kind of living bereavement."

-Labour's Darren Jones read out a statement from a couple in his Bristol constituency who had not seen their grandchild for 11 years, saying how the experience had been "heartbreaking".
+Labour's Darren Jones read out a statement from a couple in his Bristol constituency who had not seen their grandchild for 11 years, saying how the experience had been "heartbreaking" for them.

-"You go through the stages of grief as you do when you actually lose someone, except you are grieving for someone who is still alive," he said.
+He told the BBC: "I had no idea this was a problem before I became an MP as there is just a presumption that grandparents have a right to see their grandchildren.

-"Not being able to tell her how much she was loved was beyond words.
-I just had a constant knot in my stomach, a huge void."
+"It was only when Jane Jackson (who founded the Bristol Grandparents Support Group) walked into my surgery and I heard their story.... the sheer heartbreak of it... that I knew, and joined them in their call for action."

 Children's minister Nadhim Zahawi said the government would look at any proposals that could improve the system, but the guiding principle "has to be the wellbeing of the child".